© Fritz Busiek

 Marianne von Waldenfels

-From 2014 to 2021, the native of Lower Saxony worked as head chef at the "Atelier" restaurant in the Munich Hotel Bayerischer Hof.
-During this time, the restaurant received the second and soon after the third star thanks to Hartwig's unique culinary signature.
-In October 2022, Jan Hartwig fulfilled a long-held dream.
-He opened the "JAN", his first own restaurant, where he reinterprets the DNA of German cuisine with his dishes.
+From 2014 to 2021, the Lower Saxon worked as head chef at the "Atelier" restaurant in Munich's Hotel Bayerischer Hof.
+During this time, the restaurant received its second and soon afterwards its third star thanks to Hartwig's unique culinary signature.

-The crowning achievement followed quickly: Within a few months, "JAN" was awarded three Michelin stars and shortly afterwards also received the highest rating of five chef's hats by Gault&Millau.
+In October 2022, Jan Hartwig fulfilled a long-cherished dream.
+He opened the "JAN", his first own restaurant, where his dishes reinterpret the DNA of German cuisine.
+The crowning achievement followed quickly: Within a few months, "JAN" was awarded three Michelin stars and shortly afterward also received the highest rating of five toques by Gault&Millau.

 How do you personally deal with pressure?

 I am now 42 years old and started my training in 2000.
 Times were different back then.
 The kitchen was much more hierarchical than it is today.
-And the pressure was different from what I feel today as a 3-star chef.
+And the pressure was also different from what I feel today as a 3-star chef.

 How big is the leap from the second to the third star?